fredgibbs/fredgibbs.github.io/courses/food-diet-health/index.md

 - Michael Pollan, [In Defense of Food](http://www.amazon.com/Defense-Food-Eaters-Manifesto/dp/0143114964) (ISBN: 978-0143114963).

 - You will also need to subscribe to the course Zotero library to access assigned articles not contained in the edited volumes.
-Please see the instructions for doing this at [fredgibbs.net/courses/etc/zotero.html](../etc/zotero.html).
+This will be discussed on the first day of class.
+For reference, please see the instructions for doing this at [fredgibbs.net/courses/etc/zotero.html](../etc/zotero.html).

 ## Syllabus